1998 Houston Astros season: September—October

 On September 2, Johnson worked the winning end of a pitchers' duel opposite Greg Maddux for a 4–2 Astros' win over the Atlanta Braves, where Johnson struck out 10.
 Biggio, Bagwell, and Sean Berry all homered in a rare three-home run game off the Atlanta ace.
 (Note: It was just the second-ever three-home run game hit off Maddux, with the first having occurred less than two weeks prior, on August 23, 1998, by Los Angeles.)

+Johnson authored a 14-strikeout gem on September 7, a six-hitter of Cincinnati in a 1–0 final.
+Derek Bell's deep blast in the bottom of the sixth augmented the all run support required to cure the finishing touches of a masterpiece.
+In spite of making just his eighth appearances for Houston, Johnson became the first left-hander in club history to propagate three 13-strikeout performances, surpassing Cuellar.
+(Note: On June 25, 1966, and June 6, 1967.
+Criteria: Number of games in a career player meets criteria, throws LH, playing for HOU, in the regular season, requiring strikeouts ≥ 13, sorted by ascending instances.)

-Bagwell hit his first career grand slam on September 9 while tying a career-high six runs batted in (RBI) against Cincinnati in a 13–7 Astros' victory.
+Bagwell hit his first career grand slam on September 8 while tying a career-high six runs batted in (RBI) against Cincinnati in a 13–7 Astros' victory.
 His 218th career home run, this broke the then-longest streak among active players without having hit a grand slam.

 On September 12, the Astros won their 96th game of the season, hosting the Cardinals for a 3–2 final score.
 Johnson was the starter and won this game as well, going seven innings with two runs allowed and 11 strikeouts, including his 300th of the season, the second time in his career achieving this milestone.
 (Note: Johnson recorded his first 300 strikeout season in 1993.)
 This win tied the 1986 team for most in franchise history.

 Just one game from clinching the NL Central division title, on September 14, the Astros took a 4–2 lead headed into ninth against the New York Mets, but lost, 7–4, in 13 innings.
 Mike Piazza, who collected 4 hits for New York, also launched a bomb that hurtled 480 ft.
 However, the San Diego Padres later defeated the second-place Cubs, 4–3.
 Former Astro Ken Caminiti led off the eighth inning with a home run for San Diego.
 Hence, the Cubs' defeat gave Houston their second-consecutive division title.
 San Diego (95–56) pulled within a game of Atlanta and Houston (96–55) for the best record in the NL.